To amend the Federal Food, Drug, and Cosmetic Act with respect to expanding access for breakthrough drugs, and for other purposes.

 Length: 11 pages

-This bill was introduced on December 8, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 8, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying